-Strategies offers Try This if-you-like-it ideas, some of which come from faculty and student experiences with remote teaching in the spring 2020 semester.
+Strategies offers Try This if-you-like-it ideas, some of which come from faculty and student experiences with remote teaching in the spring and fall 2020 semesters.
 Below each Try This section you’ll find a list of Resources that link to specific exercises or tools, useful information, and further reading regarding the effectiveness of various strategies (including some “best practices”) for course design and organization.
 The different components of Strategies address important issues of course design, ranging from building a sense of community, to ensuring equity in accessibility, to assessment techniques, to designing performance or laboratory assignments, and more.